slatedocs/slate/source/includes/_endpoint-tabbook.md

 #### Endpoint Parameters

-The tabbook endpoint can also take filtering and variable limiting parameters.
+At the top level, the tab book endpoint can take filtering and variable limiting parameters.

 Name | Type | Default | Description | Example
 ------ | ---- | ------- | ----------- | -------------